 Checking My Hotel Bills

-I don’t always check my hotel bills right away – I tend to just assume that they are right unless I have a reason to.
+I don’t always check my hotel bills right away – I tend to just assume that they are right unless I have a reason to think otherwise.
 But I do generally and regularly check all of my bank and credit card transactions just as part of general finance.
 I was gone for about a week, so hadn’t gone through my transactions yet, but I did when I got back.
 This was also partially due to the fact that part of this trip was a work trip so I had to (joyfully…) fill out an expense report 🙂

 It was then I noticed a charge for a hotel of $204.99 on one of my credit cards.